'I feel the need, the need to hear a Swede...'

 Something in her expression tells me she was exasperated by the chat up lines I can bet she was bombarded with that evening!
 Any Swedish girls going to a night where it's all about Sweden, you better watch out..
 Even our first support act couldn't quite escape her Swedishness (I know, not a word, but you get where I'm going) being a focal point of introduction..
 'See her once, and her cutesy charm will be sure to win you over - Maia is strikingly beautiful in voice and vision' Now tell me this, is that really all about the music?!

-Well now, so as not to appear prudish or jealous, I will affirm that Maia was in fact very beautiful, and her music wasn't half bad either..
-She was very confident, smiley, charming indeed,
+Well now, so as not to appear prudish or jealous, I will affirm that Maia was in fact very beautiful,

 and I enjoyed her various human percussive noises; little exclamations of 'huh' 'hey' which got me involved anyway.
 While the technical guys were frosting on an Icelandic tip suggesting maybe there wasn't enough of something from Maia to top her number one competition Bjork, I felt this was a little unfair.
 I mea, if no band had attempted another indie sound in Britain after bands like the Stone Roses and The Smiths were rocking around, then we would not have had a multitude of variants and original there-afters including Radiohead, Artic Monkeys, Franz Ferdinand..
 I know, I know, you cannot even categorize such varied bands in this extremely loosely over- used genre/descriptive term anyway, but you get what I mean.
 Just because a country came up with somethings that works, does not mean good things can't follow it.
 And ultimately, Maia may be no Bjork, but I don't think we should undermine her originality by suggesting that she wants to be?!
 And the songs she sang, while maybe not ground breaking or mind blowing, were very intimate; you could identify with her and the lyrics, and there will always be a place in music for people trying new sounds and putting themselves in their music.
 Maia sang about simple things like friends she admires back home, people she has met, lovers she has loved and lost etc.